 In 1968, LeRoy moved into a nursing home in the town of Lawrence, Douglas County.
 He passed away there at the age of 87 on Sept.
-7, 1969.
+6 or 7, 1969.
 He was interred in the Clinton Cemetery.
 At the time of his death, he and Candace were survived by three grandsons and 10 grandchildren.

 ~ Daughter Alice "Myrtle" (Cole) Nelson ~